cloudfoundry-attic/cf-docs/source/docs/running/logging/index.html.md

 * The job's main logs are written to a file named `<job-name>.log`.
 * Any output written directly to the job's stdout and stderr is written to `<job-name>.stdout.log` and `<job-name>.stderr.log`, respectively.

+### Database Migrations

+For the Cloud Controller, database migration logs are written to `db_migrate.stdout.log` and `db_migrate.stderr.log` in the same directory.

 Log Aggregation
 ---------------